-A Star Is Born in K.C.: Patrick Mahomes Shows He's 'The Future of This League'
+A Star Is Born in KC: Patrick Mahomes Shows He's 'The Future of This League'

-A Star Is Born in K.C.: Patrick Mahomes Shows He's 'The Future of This League'September 16, 2018
+A Star Is Born in KC: Patrick Mahomes Shows He's 'The Future of This League'September 16, 2018

 There really isn't any other way to say this: What we are seeing with Chiefs quarterback Patrick Mahomes is an explosion.
 A star being born in the NFL universe.

-"We're watching a more agile Steve Young," one NFC East scout told me on Sunday after Mahomes dismantled the Steelers.
+"We're watching a more agile Steve Young," one NFC East scout told me Sunday after Mahomes dismantled the Steelers.
 "He's the future of this league."

 This is not hyperbole.
 This is not overreaction.
 This isn't people saying how good JaMarcus Russell was going to be after he started off well only to disappear.
 Or a legion of other quarterbacks who have showed promise and then were vaporized by the speed and the pressures of the NFL.

 That's not going to be Mahomes.
-It's more likely we are watching the realigning of quarterback position in the NFL.
-We are witnessing, first hand and in real damn life, the potential making of a legend.
+It's more likely we are watching the realigning of the quarterback position in the NFL.
+We are witnessing, firsthand and in real damn life, the potential making of a legend.

 Yes, it's two games, but we have rarely seen two games like the ones Mahomes just played.